 In MPAs, users switch between separate pages to access the content they are looking for.
 But in SPAs, users are taken to different states of a single page.

-Clicking a link or button in an SPA won’t reload the page.
+Clicking a link or button in a SPA won’t reload the page.
 The browser only displays a certain state of the page, and when prompted, only the requested content is changed.
 The rest remains the same.

 This feature is possible due to AJAX, which enables the client to communicate with the server without reloading the page.
-We’ll go deeper into how SPAs work a bit later in this article.
+We’ll go deeper into how SPAs work a bit later in this article

 Which projects are SPAs good for? - Any!